AVSystem/Anjay-freertos-client/README.md

 Press any key in 3 seconds to enter config menu...
 ```

 You can then press any key on your keyboard to enter the configuration menu.
-After that you'll see a few configuration options that can be altered and persisted within the flash memory for future bootups.
+After that, you'll see a few configuration options that can be altered and persisted within the flash memory for future bootups.